shawnclovie/Localizable.excel.go/README.md

 * Other cells on column[0] should be strings key, what you typed in code - NSLocalizableString("StringKey", comment: nil).

-* Cells on column[1] is primary language, it should be fully filled.

 |path=Resources/Localizable&format=ios_strings|en|ja|
 |-|-|-|
 |home.title|Text Editor|テキストエディタ|